Assignment Activity (File Submission)

 • Enter feedback in the Feedback comments area.
 You can type in written feedback as well as record video or audio feedback using the proper text editor buttons.

-• Add inline comments, marks, stamps, shapes and more via the PDF editing interface.
+• Add inline comments, marks, stamps, shapes and more via the PDF annotator.

 When satisfied, click the Save and show next button.